 Snowflake is a data platform built for the cloud.
-It consolidates data warehousing, data marts, and data lakes into a single platform in order to make all data available to all business users.
+It consolidates data warehousing, data marts and data lakes into a single platform in order to make all data available to all business users.
 The architecture consists of three layers:

 “Why should you pay for something not currently in use?
 Why should you manually relate to scalability?
 Why should there be downtime relating to scalability and database changes?
 These are some of the things I admire Snowflake for solving.
 You shouldn’t have to analyze and guess the number of CPUs you need at 8:00 in the morning or 18:00 in the evening.

 Other technologies provide something similar, but they fall short since the redeployment time for compute is often more than 1 minute.
-I don’t know how Snowflake has managed to solve this, but I think a lot of people are jealous of their less than 1 second redeployment time.
+I don’t know how Snowflake has managed to solve this, but I think a lot of people are jealous of their less-than-1-second redeployment time.

-Adam Boje Hertz, Head of AI & Data Platforms at Intellishore
+Anders Boje Hertz, Head of AI & Data Platforms at Intellishore

 … and different data types and sources

-Furthermore, Snowflake Data Marketplace allows you to discover new datasets and services.
+Furthermore, Snowflake Data Marketplace allows you to discover new data sets and services.

 In an effect to help mitigate data silos within both large and small organizations, Snowflake allows for global sharing of data.
 When requested, this happens instantaneously without anyone having to copy or move data.